-Upper Blepharoplasty Overview:
+Upper Blepharoplasty in Thailand

 The most common upper eyelid complaint relates to heavy or drooping upper eyelids.
 These can make you look older than your age or even interfere with your eyesight.

 Upper eyelid blepharoplasty, also known as upper eyelid surgery or eye lift, is a very common surgical procedure performed to remove excess skin, fat or muscle from the upper eyelids for a more youthful appearance.

 To be considered a suitable candidate for this type of surgery, you should be in good general health and have realistic expectations.

 An incision is made in upper eyelid, hidden within the natural crease lines that run above the eyelashes.
 Depending on the patient’s anatomy, the incisions might extend into the crow’s feet or laughter lines at the outer corners of the eyes.

 Upper Blepharoplasty is performed as an outpatient procedure, which means you can normally go home later the same day.
 The whole operation takes approximately one hour, and visible scarring will be minimal.